Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

 \columnbreak

 The dual graph of the singular fiber of the Kodaira type ${\rm II}^{*}$ (Dynkin type $E_8^{(1)}$).
-The numbers in circles denote the multiplicities of components in the reducible fibers. \end{multicols}

-In the same manner, we construct the spectral curve fibrations from integrable Lax equations.
-As in the case of the first Painlev\'e equation, spectral curves of the other autonomous 2-dimensional Painlev\'e equations define elliptic surfaces.
-Other spectral curves too are curves of genus one for the general values of the Hamiltonians.
+The numbers in circles denote the multiplicities of components in the reducible fibers. \end{multicols} The spectral curves associated to other autonomous 2-dimensional Painlev\'e equations are also curves of genus one for the general values of the Hamiltonians.
 It is well known that curves with genus one can always be transformed into the Weierstrass normal form.
 With the aid of computer programs, we can transform the spectral curves of autonomous 2-dimensional Painlev\'e equations into the Weierstrass normal form\footnote{Magma, Sage and Maple serve this purpose.
 Magma even calculates Kodaira types from the equations.}.
-Once the spectral curves are in the Weierstrass form, we are able to construct the Weierstrass model.
+Once the spectral curves are in the Weierstrass form, we can construct the Weierstrass model.
 After the minimal desingularizations, we obtain the elliptic surfaces.
-We apply Tate's algorithm to find the Kodaira types of the singular fibers of these elliptic surfaces. \end{proof}
+We apply Tate's algorithm to find the Kodaira types of the singular fibers of these elliptic surfaces. \end{proof} \begin{rem} For the special values of the parameters and the constant $\tilde{t}$ of the equations, the order of zeros or poles of $\Delta$ and $j$ changes so that the Kodaira type changes.
+This corresponds to the situations when the equations have the special solutions.
+In this paper, we concentrate on the situations when the parameters are generic. \end{rem}